-A "1" in the first column after using\dma means it is enabled.
+A "1" in the first column after using dma means it is enabled.
 If it is, try disabling it:

+'''

-\$ echo -n "using\dma:0" >settings
+$ echo -n "using_dma:0" >settings

+'''

-Make sure that you are in the directory for the device that corresponds to your CD-ROM drive.
+Make sure that you are in the directory for the device that corresponds to your optical drive.

-• If there are any problems during the installation, try checking the integrity of the CD-ROM using the option near the bottom of the installer's main menu.
-This option can also be used as a general test if the CD-ROM can be read reliably.
+• If there are any problems during the installation, try checking the integrity of the installation media using the option near the bottom of the installer's main menu.
+This option can also be used as a general test if the disc can be read reliably.